Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution

-\begin{enumth} \item The tannakian dimension of $M_1$ and $M_2$ coincide and the reductive rank of the reductive groups $\garith{M_1}$ and $\garith{M_2}$ are the same. \item If $M_1$ and $M_2$ are generically unramified, then the number of connected components of $\garith{M_1}$ and $\garith{M_2}$ are equal. \end{enumth} \end{proposition}
+\begin{enumth} \item The reductive ranks of the reductive groups $\garith{M_1}$ and $\garith{M_2}$ are the same. \item The group $\garith{M_1}$ is finite if and only if the group $\garith{M_2}$ is finite, and in this case, both groups have the same order. \end{enumth} \end{corollary}

-\begin{proof} We use the notation of Lemma~\ref{lm-simple}, and denote by $\mcX$ the set of weakly unramified characters $\chi\in \charg{G}^{(\ell_1)}$ for $M_1$ such that $\eta(\chi)$ is weakly unramified for~$M_2$; this is a generic set.

-(1) By Proposition~\ref{prop-dimPerv=dimVect}, for any $\chi\in\mcX$, the tannakian dimension of~$M_1$ is equal to the Euler--Poincaré characteristic of $(M_{1})_{\chi}$ and the tannakian dimension of~$M_2$ is equal to the Euler--Poincaré characteristic of $(M_{2})_{\eta(\chi)}$.
-Since $(M_1)_{\chi}$ and $(M_{2})_{\eta(\chi)}$ are compatible, these Euler--Poincaré characteristics are equal (see, e.g., \cite[Lemma\,6.38]{sawin_conductors}), so the tannakian dimensions coincide (since $\mcX$ is not empty).

-Let $r$ be the common tannakian dimension of~$M_1$ and~$M_2$.
-The reductive rank~$\kappa$ of $\garith{M_{1}}$ can be determined as the dimension of the support of the measure~$\nu_{cp}$ on $\Un_r(\Cc)^{\sharp}$ appearing in Theorem~\ref{th-4} (because $\kappa$ is the dimension of the space of characteristic polynomials of $\garith{M_1}$, see~\cite[p.\,17]{serre-indep-ell}).
-By compatibility and Lemma~\ref{lm-trace}, we have